Social Security Disability Lawyer

 Jacksonville, Florida SSDI Denial Lawyer

-As of March 2021, Jacksonville has an “average wait time until the hearing is held” of 8 months, with an average process time of 315 days (days until final deposition).
+As of March 2021, Jacksonville’s “average wait time until the hearing is held” is 8 months, with an average process time of 315 days (days until the final deposition).

 Currently, there are 16 hearing offices in Jacksonville.